You have been pwned

 SQL Injection

-But there is more to it: you may need to create complex queries with union or any other dynamic query which will lead you to the plain old string query format.
-There are some other ways of achieving this and protect ourselves from unwanted injection.
+But there is more to it: you may need to create complex queries with unions or any other dynamic query, which may lead you to the plain old string query format.
+There are more ways of achieving this and protecting ourselves from unwanted injections.

 We can use Criteria API to build complex and secure queries in Java notation